One Surrogate to Fool Them All: Universal, Transferable, and Targeted Adversarial Attacks with CLIP: Ethical Considerations

 From the defender's perspective, we studied the potential mitigation to our attack.
 In Section~\ref{sec:defenses}, we evaluated the effectiveness of both existing and adaptive defenses against our newly proposed attack.
 Our analysis revealed that adversarial training (discussed in Section~\ref{sec:adversarial_training}) can lower the ASR of our attack, though this comes at the cost of reduced accuracy on benign inputs.

 The societal benefits of our research outweigh the potential harm.
 First, we uncovered a new risk in which adversaries could exploit open-source vision-language models to manipulate the outputs of victim models.
 We demonstrated that this threat is real to popular image-search APIs.
 This early warning is valuable for companies managing these APIs, aiding in risk control and potentially mitigating future losses.
+For deployments in which AI systems can take consequential actions, task-level risk and economic exposure should also inform whether and how much autonomy is acceptable \cite{xu2026agent}.
 Second, our work introduces a more realistic threat model for examining backdoor or adversarial example attacks on DNN models, where access to both the model and dataset is limited.
 Under this threat model, we demonstrated that attacks can still succeed, and conducted an initial study on defense strategies, moving a step closer to practical solutions.
 Third, we offered insights on how to tailor general vision-language models for specific tasks (mimicking the target model in our scenario), providing useful guidance for future researchers.